You are here: Towns -> Towns in Pembrokeshire -> Stackpole

 The magnificent Stackpole Court once entertained Edward VII but the family fell on hard times and the house was demolished in 1963, leaving just the fish ponds and grounds.

 Stackpole Estate is part of the Pembrokeshire Coast National Park and consists of four and a half square miles (12 sq. km) of woodland, lily ponds, cliffs and beaches.
-Barafundle Beach has been listed as one of the Top 12 beaches in the world as well as the “best beach in Britain” so it is worth checking out!

 Stackpole church dates back to the 13th century and is well-preserved and typical of the church architecture used in South Wales during that era.
-It is situated at the bottom of a wooded valley with just the rectory and three local cottages around it.

-The church is in cruciform shape and has a tall narrow spire which is one of the original parts of this ancient structure.
+The church is in a cruciform shape and has a tall narrow spire which is one of the original parts of this ancient structure.
 Records show that the church underwent extensive restoration around 1851.

 The work was commissioned by the 1st Earl Cawdor who brought in Sir George Gilbert Scott, better known for his work on Westminster Abbey.
-The work cost £1,804 7s 2˝d which is the equivalent today of over £105,000.

 Present Day Stackpole

 Stackpole village is made up of older cottages and some more modern homes built during the 1950s around the school and on the edge of Deer Park.
-The village is surrounded by green countryside and rolling hills and is a delightful place to relax and enjoy the area's natural beauty.

 The village has just over 200 residents but it has a primary school, which dates back to the 19th century, and a 13th century church dedicated to St James and St Elidy.
-Visitors to the church should look for the colourful Minton floor tiles and the lovely tracery in the windows.
-The vaulting dates back to the 14th century.

 Stackpole has a delightful 16th century pub, the Stackpole Inn, which was voted “Best Food Experience in Pembrokeshire” in 2011.